 View content in the catalog view

-You can see the item's metadata content in the catalog view's details panel.
+You can see an item's metadata content in the catalog view's details panel.
 To see more or less information, choose a different metadata style.

-- On the View tab, in the Windows group, click the Catalog drop-down arrow, and click Catalog View.
+- On the View tab on the ribbon, in the Windows group, click Catalog View .
 The catalog view appears in addition to the Catalog pane.
 You may want to hide the Catalog pane while you work in the catalog view.

 - If the details panel is not open, on the Home tab on the ribbon, in the Options group, check Show Details.